UTrace: Poisoning Forensics for Private Collaborative Learning: Experimental Results

-Our traceback tool supports two output configurations, producing either a ranking on all users or a list of accused users.
+\myparagraph{Metrics} We measure both the effectiveness and efficiency of \sysname. \sysname supports two output configurations, producing either a ranking on all users or a list of accused users.
 We thus leverage two types of metrics for evaluating the effectiveness our system: ranking metrics and classification metrics.
 First, we model traceback as an information retrieval task and report the mean average precision (mAP) and mean reciprocal rank (mRR) scores for each attack scenario.
 These metrics measure if the malicious owners are ranked high among all owners according to their responsibility scores.
 In the second configuration, we need to determine a threshold on responsibility scores to generate a list of accused users.
 We train benign models and compute standardized influence scores for benign misclassifications events under different random samplings from the clean data distribution.
-Thresholds are chosen to correspond to a low false positive rate (0.1\%) on these benign misclassifications.
-We report both the precision and recall for each attack under this threshold, as well as the global AUC metric.
+Thresholds are chosen to correspond to a low false positive rate (1\%) on these benign misclassifications.
+We report both the true positive rate (TPR) and false positive rate (FPR) for each attack under this threshold, as well as the global AUC metric.

 We evaluate the efficiency of our system using three metrics: round complexity, communication complexity, and overall runtime.
 Round complexity measures the number of communication rounds needed in the MPC protocol.
 Communication complexity measures the total data exchanged.
 Overall runtime captures the total execution time, including training and traceback, in both LAN and WAN settings.